-- a) the "Shuttle run" field test (with or without lactate sampling) - b) the Cooper test
+b) the Cooper test (with or without lactate sampling)

-(For both tests as well as overall recreational guidelines and nutrition programmes compare annexes3-5 by the IHF Anti-Doping Unit chairman and EHF Anti-Doping official, Prof. Hans Holdhaus/AUT).
+For both tests as well as overall recreational guidelines and nutrition programmes compare annexes 3-5 by the IHF Anti-Doping Unit chairman and EHF Anti-Doping official, Prof. Hans Holdhaus/AUT.

-Mental preparation, perceptive and communicative tools, stress-and conflict management as well as team building activities have been emphasized in pre-tournament preparations for many years now (Compare annex 6 - Teambuilding by Johan Ingi Gunnarsson/psychologist and former national team coach ISL!).
+Mental preparation, perceptive and communicative tools, stress-and conflict management as well as team building activities have been emphasized in pre-tournament preperations for many years now (Compare annex 6 - Teambuilding by Johan Ingi Gunnarsson/psychologist and former national team coach ISL!).